2021-2022 Year in Review

-The 2020-2021 academic year was marked by the ongoing COVID-19 pandemic.
-The social, economic, and academic issues introduced or intensified by the pandemic have tested our campus to meet evolving student needs.
-Our faculty, staff, and administration have risen to this challenge.
+As with the previous two years, the 2021-2022 academic year was impacted by the ongoing COVID-19 pandemic.
+While many aspects of the campus environment returned to normal (i.e. in-person meetings, face-to-face instruction and student activities), the social, economic, and academic issues introduced or intensified by the pandemic continue to challenge our campus as we strive to meet evolving student needs.
+Our faculty, staff, and administration have once again risen to this challenge.

-Jefferson has experienced enrollment declines since 2013, but in the past two years, we have been able to add modestly to fund balance through a conservative approach to staffing, reducing costs, and increasing focus on data-based decisions.
-Institutional COVID relief funding is being utilized strategically on initiatives that will strengthen and position the College for long-term sustainability.
+Jefferson has experienced enrollment declines since 2013.
+With lower tuition revenues, the College has taken a conservative approach to staffing, reduced costs, and increased focus on data-based decisions.
+Institutional COVID relief funding has been utilized strategically on initiatives that will strengthen and position the College for long-term sustainability.

 The Board of Trustees endorsed the 2020-2025 Strategic Plan (Res.
 175-19) on September 6, 2019.
 The foundation of the Strategic Plan is grounded in these four key strategies: